universecreation101/audioglue/README.md

 What does it do?
 ---------

-This extension allows you to create an web audio adventure.
-User should visit some manadatory web pages and extension plays audio files associated with websites.
-The audio guides user how to reach next adventure webpages.
+This extension allows you to create a web audio adventure.
+The user visits some mandatory web pages and extension plays audio files associated with websites.
+The audio guides user how to reach next webpages.

-Adventure may have few optional websites.
-User may not visit them before reaching next mandatory node.
-But user may open these pages later and hear additional part of the story.
+Your web audio adventure may have few optional websites, and conditional webpages they must visit them before reaching the next mandatory node.

 How does it works?
 ---------

 Extension uses background page and popup page with progress and controls.

-Background page processes webpages navigation, playing audio and storing adventure progress.
+Background page processes webpages navigation, playing audio and storing progress.

-Popup page shows avaialble episodes to user, progress in the current episode.
-User also may pause audio or forward it using this page.
+Popup page shows available episodes to user, progress in the current episode.
+User also may pause audio or rewind or forward it using this page.

-How to create you own adventure?
+How to create you own web audio adventure?
 ---------

 Adventure nodes are defined in the [episodes.js](https://github.com/universecreation101/audioglue/blob/master/chrome/episodes.js).
 All episode's nodes combined into array of objects.